benjamin-wintersteen/SentimentAnalysisThroughAnvil/README (1).md

 ## Class year
 2027
 ## Extension(s) - Describe your extension(s) here
+I am using my freebee for extensions this week.
 ## Resources - Who or what did you use to finish this project deliverable?
 I worked with Vishnu and Ben K-B. I did a touch of debugging with ChatGPT and also used huggingface api.